kem198/practice-rest-api-with-spring-boot/README.md

-# Practice - Spring Boot & REST API

-A simple project to practice creating a REST API with Spring Boot.
+This project is designed to practice the following:

+- Building a REST API
+- Using Spring Boot
+- Applying Test-Driven Development (TDD)

 ## Requirements